 What Can I Give My Dog for Arthritis?
 Answer: Many Different Options, Read up!

 There are types of glucosamine which can be injected into your dog to treat more serious cases.
 These are known to be more fast-acting than the oral types.
 Injectables can be used together with oral medications.
 You definitely need to consult with your vet regarding this type of treatment.

 Also worth looking into are potent anti-inflammatory, specially formulated, pills which you can add to your dog’s food.
 A good example is fish oil pills with fatty acids rich in Omega 3.
 The ones which are taken by humans may also be given to dogs.
-However, you need to check with the guidelines or your vet regarding the appropriate dosage for your pet.
+Be sure to check with the guidelines or your vet regarding the appropriate dosage for your particular pet.

 Detecting Arthritis in Dogs

 There are many ways for you to determine an onset of arthritis in your dog.
 Listed below are tips and guidelines to follow:

 Observe your dog’s movement the moment they wake up.
-See if his movement seems stiff the moment he starts to stands.
-When a dog has arthritis, it will be very hard for him to get up as fast as he did in the past.
-His movement may also be a lot slower than normal when he walks around after an overnight or lengthy sleep.
+See if the movement seems stiff when your K9 starts to stand.
+When a dog has arthritis, it will be very hard for them to get up as fast as they did in the past.
+Such movement may also be a lot slower than normal when walking around after an overnight or lengthy sleep.

 See if your dog has a hard time traversing stairs.
 There are cases when some dogs experiencing severe arthritis may even stop using the stairs.
 Pay close attention when your dog is eating, urinating or any activity that requires standing for long periods.
 If they lose balance or if the legs start to give out easily, these are probably signs of arthritis.

-Ailment and old age is an extremely hard time for your dog.
+Chronic ailments and the onset of old age is an extremely hard time for your dog.
 They may even feel confused with everything they are experiencing.
-Do everything necessary to make the experience as pleasant as possible.
-When you see signs of arthritis, don’t waste time and bring your pet to your veterinarian immediately.
+Do everything necessary to make the aging experience as pleasant as possible.
+When you see signs of arthritis, don’t waste time and bring your pet to your veterinarian as soon as possible.
 Then, the prescribed treatment plan must be adhered to diligently.